niloydebbarma-code/allycat-rag-graprag/README.md

 There are two ways to run Allycat.

-### Option 1: Quick start using the AllyCat docker image
+### Option 1: Use the Docker image

-This is great option if you want a quick evaluation.
+A great option for a quick evaluation.
 See [running AllyCat using docker](docs/running-in-docker.md)

 ### Option 2: Run natively (for tweaking, developing)

-Choose this  option if you like to tweak AllyCat to fit your needs.
+Choose this option if you want to tweak AllyCat to fit your needs.
 For example, experimenting with embedding models or LLMs.
 See [running AllyCat natively](docs/running-natively.md)

-## Why the name **AllyCat**?

-Originally AllianceChat, we shortened it to AllyCat when we learned chat means cat in French.
-Who doesn't love cats?!

 ## AllyCat Workflow